medanisjbara/synapse-termux/GUIDE.md

 }
 ```
 **NOTE:** Ofc whenever you change nginx configs.
 You should test the configuration by executing `nginx -t`.
 If all goes well, you can continue to the next step.
-Otherwise fix the errors that might occure.
+Otherwise, fix the errors that might occur.
 AND WE ARE READY TO ENABLE THE NGINX MATRIX SITE.
 ```shell
 $ ln -s $PREFIX/etc/nginx/sites-availabe/matrix $PREFIX/etc/nginx/sites-enabled